-Display the current status of settlements, including settled amounts, pending ones, and any issues or discrepancies.
+Display the current status of settlements, including settled amounts.

 4.3.1.2 – Summary Dashboard

 A high-level view that provides an at-a-glance summary of settlement status, with quick links to more detailed views, provide filter by frequency and volume.